veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/tab.md

 5. Drag and drop "Image" component from the "Form Controls" category and set its attributes.
 6. Drag and drop 2 “Card” components from “Layout” category into each of the tabs.
 7. Set height of each card  to 50px. (style = height:50px;).
-8. Set the color of each card eg. color:pi4.
-Set the values of first and second "Tab"s' “label” property to “Image” and “Tab2” respectively.
+8. Set the color of each card eg. color:pink.
-20
-nk;
 9. Save the changes.
 10. Now, the tabs can be navigated.